kalleja/STA/README.md

 A trivia app for students where they can register and play quizzes with other students, or add quiz games of thier own for practise to exam.

 ## API detailed overview
 In the back-end graphql is attend to use for login, register, add & delet quizzes.
-Connection & inneraction from fron to back is done through WebSocket with JWT authentication.
-Access is handel by passport and theres a validaitor function that validates and tells are the username and password within the parameter
+Connection & inneraction from fron to back is done through WebSocket (a persistent connection between a client and server) with JWT authentication.
+Access is handel by passport and theres a validaitor function that validates and tells are the username and password within the parameter.

-Fro now theres only option to play quizzes which questions and answers are downloaded from OpenTDB, parsed and inserted into database.
+For now theres only option to play quizzes which questions and answers are downloaded from OpenTDB, parsed and inserted into database.

 ```sh
 # In ./app folder